caseif/Argus/README.md

 library.

 Additionally, the render backends require support from the OS for their respective graphics libraries.
-Argus currently provides an OpenGL-based backend, with OpenGL ES- and Vulkan-based backends planned for future inclusion.
+Argus currently provides OpenGL-based and OpenGL ES-based backends, and a Vulkan backend is currently under development.

 To set up the build files, please run the following commands: